Board of Bendigo Regional Institute of Technical and Further Education v Barclay

-Board of Bendigo TAFE v Barclay is a decision of the High Court of Australia.

-The case concerned the dismissal of an employee of Bendigo TAFE.
+Board of Bendigo TAFE v Barclay is an Australian labour law case, decided by the High Court of Australia on the Fair Work Act's section 346 protections against adverse action for participation in industrial activities.
+It concerned the dismissal of an employee of Bendigo TAFE.
 The employee was a member of the Australian Education Union (AEU) and was suspended after having sent an email from his work computer to all AEU members employed at Bendigo TAFE.
 Management then suspended him for not having notified them of serious instances of fraud discussed within that email.

-It is a significant decision in Australian labour law, especially regarding the Fair Work Act's s346 protections against adverse action for participation in industrial activities.

 Facts

 Greg Barclay was an employee of Bendigo TAFE.
 He was also president of an AEU sub-branch.
 He sent an email to all AEU members employed by Bendigo TAFE, that several AEU members had reported witnessing or being asked to take part in producing fraudulent documents as part of an audit.

 A senior manager at the TAFE asked Barclay to provide the names of the members who Barclay had referred to in his email.
 Barclay refused.
 The CEO of Bendigo TAFE, Dr Harvey, then suspended Barclay.